The Stepping Stone is open to:

 - Candidates must indicate the precise timing of all works on the registration form.

-For the first round and semi-final, memorization of every piece is compulsory, except for sonatas with accompaniment and compositions written after 1950, for which it is permitted to have the music.
-Memorization is compulsory in the Final.
+Memorization of every pieces on the program is compulsory, except for sonatas with accompaniment, for which it is permitted to have the music.

-- On the day of the performance, candidates are allowed to change the performance order of the pieces.
-Candidates must present the scores in the performance order.
+- Candidates are allowed to change the performance order of the pieces at any time.
+On the day of the performance, candidates must present the scores in the performance order.

 - All pieces and movements registered must be performed.
 No substitution is permitted.

-- The selected candidates have until to submit any modification to their repertoire list.
+- Candidates have until March 15, 2010 to submit any modification to their repertoire list.
 After this date, no changes will be allowed.
-Any modification shall be submitted by email to firstname.lastname@example.org.
+A $30 fee applies.
+Any modification must be submitted using the Repertoire Changes form.

 7. Competition Procedure

-A pre-selection jury will choose a maximum of 30 candidates after conducting a blind audition of recordings.
-The candidates will be notified in March.
+A pre-selection jury will choose a maximum of 50 candidates after conducting a blind audition of recordings.
+The candidates will be notified in early February.
 All jury decision will be final.

 Candidates who are not selected to proceed to the following round will receive their comment sheets and meet with the jury members immediately after the announcement of the results.
 The six finalists will receive their comments and meet the jury members at the award evening.